 I was attracted to locations that I think of as confrontational (often without any horizon or sky) and seemingly involved in some kind of drama enacted by the forces of nature.

 In addition to small on-site studies, I used photographs.
 I use photos with some trepidation because they have a way of flattening shadows, as well as dulling edges, color and light.
 But I like to think that I can exploit this innate poverty of my photographic images, by using it as a spur to explore the expressive possibilities of the paint marks themselves.

-In my latest work, based on the Mill River disaster of 1874, I am pursuing the same themes of confrontation and drama in nature with the added elements of human greed and error.
+In my latest work, based on the Mill River disaster of 1874, I am pursuing the same themes of confrontation and drama in nature, while commenting on human greed and error.